-The 15-stop Ontario Line will extend 15.6-kilometres from Exhibition/Ontario Place to the Ontario Science Centre, according to the provincial government.
+The 15-stop line will extend 15.6 kilometres from Exhibition/Ontario Place to the Ontario Science Centre.

 It will offer more than 40 transit connections to other TTC subway, bus, streetcar, and GO Transit lines, “linking communities from east to west, north to south.”